Account Action Queue And Safe Auto-Disable

 auth_index. - Auth file: related file name.

-- Suggested action: enable, resolve, ignore, or delete auth file.
+- Suggested action: reauthorize, review, or delete a stale auth file.

 - Reason: CPAMP's summary of why the candidate exists.